srikanth-narayanan/Traffic-Sign-Classifier/README.md

 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43

-####2.
-Exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Understanding the dataset is key step to build a robust model.
+The training set consist of several sets of traffic and understanding how they are distributed was the initial step.
+The following is a bar chart showing the training data set.
+It is very evident that some signs have a larger dataset when compared to others.

 ![Training dataset Distribution of traffic signs][image2]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-[Grayscale]: ./examples/grayscale.png "Grayscale"
-[HSV]: ./examples/HSV.png "HSV"
-[YUV]: ./examples/YUV.png "YUV"
-[Rotate]: ./examples/Rotate.png "Rotate"
-[Enhance]: ./examples/Enhance.png "Enhance"
-[Translate]: ./examples/Translate.png "Translate"
+#### 1. Pre processing techniques

+I decided the preprocessing techniques in the three steps.

+1. Image Augumentation
+2. Colour Space
+3. Normalisation

+##### Image Augumentation

+In real life scenario a camera mounted on different vehicles such as passgener car or truck has differnt perpective of the traffic sign images.
+In order address such a scenario, three image augumentation methods were tested

+1. Image Translation - Needed as the traffic sign could be partially blocked in the field of view of the camera.
+The effect of translation is illustrated by an example image before and after the pre processing.

+![Translate Colour Space][Translate]

+2. Image Rotation - Mild rotation is needed as there situation the traffic sign is seen from uneven road gradient and traffic sign damaged by weather conditions.
+The effect of Rotation is illustrated by an example image before and after the pre processing.

+![Rotate Colour Space][Rotate]

+3. Image Enhancement - The camera records the images in combination with different lighting conditions, exposure etc., The image need not be always sharp.
+A gaussian blur filter is a very effective method to reduce noise and smoothen the given image.
+Th following is an example of the enhancement on a traffic sign.

+![Enhance Colour Space][Enhance]

+##### Colour Space

+1. Grayscale - In the original paper decribing the LeNet Architecture, Yann LeCun described that grayscale as effective means to improve the model performance in training for a feature but also faster training as the matrix is simplied.
+The training set was converted to grayscale.

 ![Gray Scale][Grayscale]

+2. HSV and YUV - Other colour space attempted to improve the features to standout for the model to be more roust in training.

 ![HSV Colour Space][HSV]

 ![YUV Colour Space][YUV]

-![Rotate Colour Space][Rotate]

-![Enhance Colour Space][Enhance]

-![Translate Colour Space][Translate]
+Surpsiringly the different colour space did not yield promising results as expected.

 As a last step, I normalized the image data because ...